 - RFT coordinates Participant Agreement negotiations and sign off for FedUni

-- Including liaising with relevant parties ie. Legal Office, DVCRI, Faculty/Centre and Lead CI.
+- Including liaising with relevant parties ie. Legal Office, DVCRI, School/Centre and Lead CI.

 Once the CRC Commonwealth and Participant Agreements are fully executed, processes for individual Projects to be funded by the CRC can commence.